 A media release was also prepared and provided to local media.
-During the Public Notice period, the USACE received no comments.
+During the Public Notice period, the USACE received (if no comments received) no comments / (if comments received) description of comments.

 The Alaska District requested Agency comments on the draft EA and FONSI concurrently with the public notice.
 The Agencies contacted are listed below: